janpetzold/cissp-summary/README.md

 - Ethernet implementations:
 	- number indicated speed in Mbps, 2/5 indicate Coaxial, T indicated Twisted Pair, X indicated fiber
 	- 10Base5: 10 Mbps Coaxial / 100BaseT: 100 Mbps Twisted Pair / 10GBaseT: 10 Gbps Twisted Pair
+- Token Ring is proprietary network protocol (IBM) with specific cards, fell from favour due to Ethernet
+- FDDI (Fiber Distributed Data Interface) also ring-based protocol for fiber, double-ring for fault tolerance
+- Token passing used by Token Ring and FDDI, token is passed around, station can only send once it has a valid one
 - CSMA/CD: 802.3 implements Carrier Sense Multiple Access Collision Detection:
 	1. Before transmitting, check wire for existing traffic (CS)
 	2. when clear, transmit and continue CS